jacklowe/govrate/README.md

 # govrate

-Web app where users can rate/review governments
+web app where users can rate/review governments

-Backend is a Node RestfulAPI
+backend is a Node RestfulAPI

-React frontend
+frontend uses react

-Database is mySQL
+mySQL database